stevemussmann/BayesAss3-SNPs/README.md

 To compile, you must have a recent version of the GNU Science Library (GSL) and the C++ Boost Libraries installed on your computer.
 Installation of these libraries under Ubuntu is best handled through your system's package manager.
 Both can be installed with the command:

-`sudo apt-get install libboost-dev libgsl-dev`
+`sudo apt-get install libgsl-dev libboost-dev libboost-program-options-dev`

 Download the source code, change directories into the BayesAss3-SNPs folder, and compile by issuing the command: